stephane-klein/qemu-fedora-workstation-playground/README.md

 # Qemu Fedora Workstation playground

-This playground allows testing the launch of a Fedora Workstation OS - the Desktop version - in Qemu.
+This playground allows testing the launch of a Fedora Workstation OS - the Desktop version - in [Qemu](https://en.wikipedia.org/wiki/QEMU).
-My initial goal with this playground is to be able to automatically test the installation of my workstation with Chezmoi in the future.
+My initial goal with this playground is to be able to automatically test the installation of my workstation with [Chezmoi](https://www.chezmoi.io) in the future.

-My second goal with this playground is to explore a minimalist alternative to Vagrant.
+My second goal with this playground is to explore a minimalist alternative to [Vagrant](https://en.wikipedia.org/wiki/Vagrant_(software)).

 This playground is meant to be run and has been tested on Fedora 41.